News 25 Sep. 2020

 Client Alert 04 Oct.
 2020

 U.S. Insight: Update on Virtual Notarization (New York Executive Order 202.7) During the COVID-19 (Coronavirus) Pandemic (Updated: October 4, 2020)

 U.S. Insight: Update on Virtual Witnessing (New York Executive Order 202.14) During The COVID-19 (Coronavirus) Pandemic (Updated: October 4, 2020)

 Curtis’ employment-focused Immigration practice facilitates the transfer of executive talent to the U.S. and other countries around the world.
 Corporate, non-profit and individual clients rely on Curtis to take them step-by-step through the often complex process of immigration for high-level personnel assuming key managerial and technical positions outside their native countries.

-Clients benefit from Curtis’ international platform to help obtain visas, temporary work authorization, lawful permanent residence and U.S. citizenship through naturalization for employees and family members.
+Clients benefit from Curtis’ international platform to help obtain EB-5 and other visas, temporary work authorization, lawful permanent residence and U.S. citizenship through naturalization for employees and family members.

 Our attorneys advise publicly traded domestic and foreign-based multinational corporations, and closely held U.S. and foreign enterprises, on U.S. immigration law related to the recruitment and import of foreign national executives, managers, and professionals, as well as their dependents.

 Curtis lawyers offer many years of experience handling Form I-9 issues and audits, as well as work authorization and immigration issues that may arise during corporate changes and mergers and acquisitions due diligence proceedings, both pre-sale and post-sale.
 We also advise on complex Department of Labor, Justice and U.S. Immigration and Customs Enforcement (ICE) audits.